 A simple hot pepper sauce made from piri-piri peppers brings big flavor to shrimp in mere minutes.
 Those Portuguese know what they're doing.

 Each Portuguese family has its own rendition of this classic, a pantry staple known as massa de pimentão.
-Here's how the Leite family makes it.
+Here's how David has amped it up several notches and in the process created something new.

 Not Portuguese?
 Not a problem.
 It won't lessen your appreciation for these little lovelies with the shatteringly crisp pastry cradling ridiculously creamy custard.